 Your credit score can change throughout your life, depending on your financial history and circumstances.
 People with a higher credit score are often seen to be a lower risk to lend to, so looking after your credit score is important.

-Joining the electoral roll if you’ve moved into student accommodation, or a shared house, can seem like a hassle, but it’s an easy way to boost your credit score.
-You can do this online and you may even be able to register two places – your address in term and your home address.
+Joining the electoral roll if you’ve moved into student accommodation, or a shared house, is an easy way to boost your credit score.
+You can do this online and you may even be able to register two places – your address during term time and your home address.

 One way to help build your credit rating is to pay your bills on time.
 Late payments could have a negative impact on your credit score.